Acrostic: Latin

+The 3rd century AD poet Commodian wrote a series of 80 short poems on Christian themes called Instructiones.
+Each of these is fully acrostic (with the exception of poem 60, where the initial letters are in alphabetical order), starting with PRAEFATIO ‘preface’ and INDIGNATIO DEI ‘the wrath of God’.
+The initials of poem 80, read backwards, give COMMODIANUS MENDICUS CHRISTI ‘Commodian, Christ’s beggar’.

+Mandaean

+Chapters 2–5 of Book 12 in the Right Ginza, a Mandaic text, are acrostic hymns, with each stanza ordered according to a letter of the Mandaic alphabet.

+Dutch

-There is an acrostic secreted in the Dutch national anthem Het Wilhelmus (The William): the first letters of its fifteen stanzas spell WILLEM VAN NASSOV.
-This was one of the hereditary titles of William of Orange (William the Silent), who introduces himself in the poem to the Dutch people.
+There is an acrostic secreted in the Dutch national anthem Wilhelmus (William): the first letters of its fifteen stanzas spell WILLEM VAN NASSOV(The then name for Nassau).
+This was one of the hereditary titles of William the Silent, who introduces himself in the poem to the Dutch people.
 This title also returned in the 2010 speech from the throne, during the Dutch State Opening of Parliament, whose first 15 lines also formed WILLEM VAN NASSOV.

+English

 Vladimir Nabokov's short story "The Vane Sisters" is known for its acrostic final paragraph, which contains a message from beyond the grave.

-An acrostic poem written in English by Edgar Allan Poe is entitled simply "An Acrostic":
+In 1829, Edgar Allan Poe wrote an acrostic and simply titled it "An Acrostic", possibly dedicated to his cousin Elizabeth Rebecca Herring (though the initials L.E.L. refer to Letitia Elizabeth Landon):